Most Effective Products

 Where To Inspect

-Drywood termites are normally found in the attic or the eaves around the exterior around the house.
-Although swarms are a pretty good indication that you have an infestation, drywood termites may be difficult to find.
+Drywood termites are usually found in the attic or the eaves around the house's exterior.
+Although swarms indicate that you have an infestation, drywood termites may be difficult to find.

-When conducting inspections, be sure you equip yourself with a flashlight to check dark areas like basements or attics.
-You should also use a screwdriver or sharp ended object to probe termite galleries.
-Pay close attention to all wood construction, support posts and ceiling joists or areas where soil meets wood.
+When conducting inspections, be sure to equip yourself with a flashlight to check dark areas like basements or attics.
+You should also use a screwdriver or sharp-ended object to probe termite galleries.
+Pay close attention to all wood construction, support posts, ceiling joists, or areas where soil meets wood.

 What To Look For

-The signs to look out for are frass, wings and feces.
+The signs to look out for are frass, wings, and feces.
 Frass looks similar to sawdust and is left behind by termites while digging through and consuming wood.
-They can also appear in the form of a small wooden pellet which is actually their feces.
+It can also appear in the form of a small wooden pellet, which is actually their feces.

-Swarmer wings found in your home is an indication of the swarmer termites being active in mating and creating a new colony within the home.
+Swarmer wings found in your home indicate the swarmer termites are active in mating and creating a new colony within the home.
 Finding wings is a tell-tale sign that you have a heavy infestation.

 Treatment

-Drywood termite infestations are not as large as subterranean termite infestations so controlling drywood termites will not require as much effort as it would to control subterranean termites.
-Before handling any chemicals, make sure you have on the proper personal protective equipment for safety.
+Drywood termite infestations are not as large as subterranean termite infestations, so controlling drywood termites will not require as much effort as controlling subterranean termites.
+Before handling any chemicals, ensure you have the proper personal protective equipment for safety.

-We recommend two effective ways to get rid of Drywood termites.
+We recommend two effective ways to get rid of drywood termites.
 One is via borate wood treatment using a product called Tim-Bor Professional Insecticide.
-Secondly, you can drill and fill infested wood areas to eliminate drywood termite invaders with Fipro Foaming Aerosol.
+The other is to drill and fill infested wood areas to eliminate drywood termite invaders with Fipro Foaming Aerosol.

-If the colony has been identified in a specific area within the structure you want to replace the damaged wood and treat with Disodium Octaborate Tetrahydrate product such as Tim-Bor Profesional Insecticide.
+If the colony has been identified in a specific area within the structure, you want to replace the damaged wood and treat it with a Disodium Octaborate Tetrahydrate product such as Tim-Bor Professional Insecticide.
 Tim-Bor Professional Insecticide is applied to bare wood and should be mixed in a bucket with warm water.

-To figure out how much Tim-Bor Professional Insecticide you need, you will need to determine the size of the treatment area.
+To determine how much Tim-Bor Professional Insecticide you need, you must determine the size of the treatment area.
 Measure the linear feet of all exterior walls, interior walls, and areas you wish to treat.
-Most commonly, homes use 2x4, 2x6 or 2x8 studs on their walls.
+Most commonly, homes use 2 by 4, 2 by 6, or 2 by 8 studs on their walls.

-Using a handheld pump sprayer, apply 5 gallons of liquid solution per 1,000 sq. ft. of wood surface area.
+Applying 5 gallons of liquid solution per 1,000 sq. ft. of wood surface area using a handheld pump sprayer.
 Thoroughly wet wood surface area.

 This product will treat the wood surface and kill the termites as they feed.
-Also, if you have access to underneath your house you can spray all the exposed wood there as well.
+If you have access underneath your house, you can spray all the exposed wood there as well.

-Apply Fipro Aerosol Foam into any exposed termite galleries, voids, cracks and crevices around windows, doors and fireplaces.
-Fipro Aerosol is a foam and it travels very easily through termite galleries which actually provides good deep penetration.
+Apply Fipro Aerosol Foam into any exposed termite galleries, voids, cracks, and crevices around windows, doors, and fireplaces.
+Fipro Aerosol is a foam that travels very easily through termite galleries, providing good deep penetration.

-For infested wood, attach your drillbit and go ahead and drill holes into the wood where the nest is located.
+For infested wood, attach your drillbit and drill holes into the wood where the nest is located.

-Close up the holes made in the wood using a wood patch or other type of wood sealant material with a paintbrush or other kind of spreading tool.
+Close up the holes in the wood using a wood patch or other type of wood sealant material with a paintbrush or other spreading tool.

 Prevention